Skip to main content

 If the training was obtained within the last 12 months and/or during the current licensing year for your new employer, it would be counted.

-Example: I am enrolled at my local community college and will be taking and ECE course on Guidance and Discipline.
+Example: I am enrolled at my local community college and will be taking an ECE course on Guidance and Discipline.
 Does this count for my annual training requirement?
 What about a class in Psychology, Elementary Education, Sociology etc. (i.e., a course in a related discipline)?

 One college credit is equal to 15 clock hours of training.
 However, the courses are at the discretion of the licensing entity.
 Some courses will count towards your training requirement, and some may not.
-Generally, courses in the development of children will count; however, it must be specific to the ages you are working with (i.e. a course in Elementary Education may not count).
+Generally, courses in the development of children will count; however, they must be specific to the ages you are working with (i.e. a course in Elementary Education may not count).
 Please check with the licensing entity prior to enrolling in a course if you are unsure if it will count or not and note that verification of having passed the course must be kept in your employee file.

 What if our center’s licensing visit is during the semester and I have not yet completed my ECE course that I plan to use for my annual training requirement?

-In order to apply a course toward the training requirement, you must have completed and passed it prior to the end of the licensing year (must be completed within the facility’s licensing year).
+To apply a course toward the training requirement, you must have completed and passed it prior to the end of the licensing year (must be completed within the facility’s licensing year).
 If the end of the facility’s licensing year is during the middle of the semester, and the course is not completed, it will not be counted.
 Once the course is completed, it can be applied toward the following year’s training.

 What do I need to show my licensing surveyor when I’ve taken a college course?

-What if I attended a training but did not receive a certificate and/or the certificate I received does not contain an approval code from The Nevada Registry?
+What if I attended a training course but did not receive a certificate and/or the certificate I received does not contain an approval code from The Nevada Registry?

 If you do not have a certificate, or the certificate does not have a Nevada Registry approval code, the course will not be counted toward your annual training requirement.
-Always be certain to verify that a training has been approved PRIOR to taking it.
+Always be certain to verify a training has been approved PRIOR to taking it.

 Can I obtain training hours for implementing my curriculum?

-No, the Registry does not issue child care training hours for the implementation of curriculum.
+No, the Registry does not issue childcare training hours for the implementation of curriculum.
 Implementing curriculum is viewed as a function of a job in Early Care and Education and outside the bounds of what is considered “training”.
 In most cases, curriculum books and materials are discovered via the internet, the library, a store, a colleague or some other means.
 In most cases, the material is read through and activities are implemented.
 There typically is not any type of feedback offered from the author of the materials, any “assignments” or activities that assess whether the activities are being implemented correctly, and there generally isn’t a standardized way to grant hours for reading/researching curriculum philosophies and ideas (a certificate isn’t typically issued by anyone).
 Though the Registry has been made aware of several companies advertising that hours can be earned when purchasing their curriculum books, these companies and their products have not been approved by the Registry; these companies are selling a product, not offering training.
 This is not to be confused with training that is offered by a trainer in a traditional classroom setting.
-In this case, the Registry will approve training that is focused on curriculum ideas, etc.; the difference being that is it being offered in person with the intent to teach caregivers how to implement the ideas presented.
+In this case, the Registry will approve training that is focused on curriculum ideas, etc.; the difference being that it is offered in person with the intent to teach caregivers how to implement the ideas presented.
 The main goal is not to sell a product.

 Can I obtain hours for reading a book or watching a video?

-No, the Registry does not grant training hours for reading a stand alone book and/or for viewing a video (“stand alone” meaning a material that is not part of a training, in not being offered by an organization as a correspondence course, etc..
-Most commonly, stand alone books and videos are found at local libraries).
+No, the Registry does not grant training hours for reading a standalone book and/or for viewing a video (“standalone” meaning a material that is not part of a training, in not being offered by an organization as a correspondence course, etc. Most commonly, standalone books and videos are found at local libraries).
 The approval of such materials was discontinued when the Registry took on the training approval system in October 2004.
 Since that time, hundreds of non-traditional (self-paced, independent study) options have been posted to the online calendar of training; all of which have gone through the approval process and are tied to the issuance of a certificate for completion of a set of predetermined requirements.

 Section 3: General Licensing Questions